We've independently reviewed this article to make sure it's as accurate as we can make it.

 Why Does Your Thermostat Click?

 First off, in some circumstances, it’s quite normal for it to click.
-Remember, your thermostat is a communication device.
-(No, I’m not saying it’s talking to you in its own language)
+Remember, your thermostat is a like a switching center.
+It sends 24v power to various components of your HVAC system depending on the temperature setpoints and sensor readings.

 The clicking is the sound of that relay switch opening and closing.
 It’s purely mechanical.